sibyllinesoft/rave/README.md

 - Keep the Age private key (`~/.config/sops/age/keys.txt`) backed up securely—without it the encrypted secrets cannot be recovered.
 - `rave vm create` offers to bootstrap secrets when they are missing and embeds the Age key into the VM automatically when available.
 - Use `rave secrets install <company>` if you rotate credentials or need to refresh the Age key/secrets on an existing VM.
+- Run `rave secrets diff --secrets-file config/secrets.yaml` for a dry-run list of every secret file that would be written before touching a VM.
 - Before invoking `nix build` (or any command that reads the encrypted secrets), export `SOPS_AGE_KEY_FILE=~/.config/sops/age/keys.txt` in your shell.
 - When enabling external OAuth for GitLab, add `gitlab/oauth-provider-client-secret` (and its client ID) to `config/secrets.yaml` so the CLI can sync them into the VM.
 - End-to-end OIDC setup (Google/GitHub) is documented in `docs/oidc-setup.md`; the CLI now prints required redirect URIs and can apply provider credentials live.